Last updated on August 2nd, 2022 at 11:44 am

 This checklist is designed for people who have a website, but would like to improve their Search Engine Optimisation (eg Google rankings).

 - Use the meta DESCRIPTION tags on each page – search engines display this information in their results lists.
 This is your chance to entice people to click on your webpage.
 Also, it is good to include your keywords in your meta description because Google will highlight the search term in bold in their search results.

 - If you use a left navigation bar, the search engine will read it before the body of your page – so make sure you include your most important keywords there, too.

 - Avoid describing all your products or services in one page.
-Instead, create different pages, each with its own optimised content and key phrases.
+Instead, create different pages, each with its own differently optimised content and key phrases.